Cornell Library Faculty Newsletter

 Monographs: Tripod is the online library catalog for Bryn Mawr, Haverford, & Swarthmore.
 As a Swat professor, you have borrowing privileges from all three schools.
 Faculty due date for books checked from Bryn Mawr, Haverford, or Swarthmore is February 15th of the next year (pretty generous, huh?).
 If you need a book from Bryn Mawr or Haverford, you may request the title directly from Tripod.
 How?
-When you bring up the book record on Tripod, select the Request button, type in your name and barcode, then select the location of where you want to pick up the book.
-Then follow the web directions.
+When you bring up the book record on Tripod, select the Request button.
+Be sure to select Cornell Library if you want the book sent here.
 The book should arrive in a day or two and you will be notified by e-mail of its arrival.

 Note: If you find a Swarthmore book which has a + in the call number, that means it is oversized, and is kept in the Oversized Section, which is the last range of books upstairs, after "Z", by the study tables.

 Electronic Periodicals: Hopefully you will be pleased with Swarthmore's science journal collection as it is pretty impressive for an undergraduate institution!
 To see if we subscribe to a journal title, go in to Tripod and select "Journal Title Search".
 The holdings information will show up in a hyperlink in the center of the Tripod screen.